Media Server In Kubernetes

 helm install traefik traefik/traefik

 This is running in the default namespace, but can be run in a specific namespace, if desired.
 I made sure the pod and service were running.
-For the service, get the LoadBalancer IP and setup your router configuration to forward HTTP and HTTPS requests to the IP of this service.
+On my router, I set port forwarding of HTTP and HTTPS requests to the IP of the Traefik service.
 That will cause all external requests to use the Traefik ingress for routing.
 Next, install the cert-manager:

 helm repo add jetstack https://charts.jetstack.io --force-update